23 Films That Changed My Life

 The Motorcycle Diaries

-I watched this way back when I was in college and it inspired me to explore other cultures and stoked my desire to travel through Latin America.
-I think that traveling is one of the best investments you can make with your money.
-Experiencing other cultures has helped me to be more understanding and accepting of others, which I believe are two very important characteristics to possess.
+I watched this way back when I was in college and it inspired me to explore other cultures and fueled my desire to travel through Latin America.
+Traveling has been one of the best investments I made with my money.
+Experiencing other cultures has helped me to be more understanding and accepting of others and to embrace our greater humanity.

 Watch the trailer here